-First, we took a walk down our street to the Cathedral of Marie-Reine-du-Monde.
+First, we made a walk down our street to the Cathedral of Marie-Reine-du-Monde.
 It was quite spectacular, and actually a scaled down version of St. Peter’s Basilica in Vatican City.

 From there, we headed to a spot near the bottom of Mount Royal, called St. Joseph’s Oratory.
-This minor basilica is a pilgrimage location for those looking to honor St. Joseph, Jesus’s “step-father.”
-It is the largest church in North America and is quite stunning for its size and modern interior.
+This minor basilica is a pilgrimage location for those looking to honor St. Jospeh, Jesus’s Step-Father.
+It is the largest church in North America and is quite stunning for it’s size and modern interior.

 If you can, try to time your visit around 1:30 pm or 3 pm so that you can get a 90-minute tour of the Oratory.
 You can find out more about tours by clicking here.

-After our visit, we headed off for our restaurant reservations at one of the best-rated restaurants in Montreal: Damas!
+After our visit, we headed off for our restaurant reservations at one of the best rated restaurants in Montreal: Damas!
 Damas is the French way of pronouncing and spelling what we call in English, Damascus, the capital of Syria.
-I was excited to try Syrian cuisine.
+I was excited to try the Syrian cuisine.
 When we arrived, we were led to our table towards the back of the restaurant.
-As we walked through all the dining rooms, we noticed that each room was decorated a bit differently, but all beautiful & themed.
+Each room was decorated a bit differently, but all beautiful & themed.
 Our waiter described it as being similar to how royal palaces were decorated in Syria.
 It was a lovely environment.

 We left very full and happy back to our hotel to rest up for a long day of walking tours the next day.